 Technical information about this website’s accessibility

-The National Audit Office is committed to making sure our online services are accessible to all users and comply with level AA of the Web Content Accessibility Guidelines – WCAG 2.1, in line with The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The National Audit Office is committed to making sure our online services are accessible to all users and comply with level AA of the Web Content Accessibility Guidelines – WCAG 2.2.
+This is in line with The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-In order to help us achieve and maintain our objective we have commissioned The Digital Accessibility Centre (DAC) to carry out WCAG 2.1 AA level technical compliance audits, that will also include extensive testing by users with a wide range of disabilities.
+To help us achieve and maintain our objective we have commissioned Sitemorse to carry out automated testing and Test Partners to carry out our latest WCAG 2.2 AA level technical compliance audit, including testing by users with a range of disabilities.

-We selected the sample of pages to test based on typical examples of our website templates and third-party services.
+We selected the sample of pages to test based on typical examples of our website templates.

 Compliance status

-Our websites are partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard due to the non-compliances listed below.
+Our website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard due to the non-compliances listed below.

 Non-accessible content